etaoko333/SkyeBank-Project/README.md

           SONAR_HOST_URL: ${{ secrets.SONAR_HOST_URL }}``

-the pipeline will trigger, after go to sonarqube homepage and check the result.
+- the pipeline will trigger, after go to sonarqube homepage and check the result.

 **Step 6: Add GitHub Runner**
--mGo to GitHub and click on Settings –> Actions –> Runners
+-Go to GitHub and click on Settings –> Actions –> Runners
 - set up runner on ubuntu
 - login in to your instance and use the below commands to add a self-hosted runner -ngitub actions pipeline connected
 -Let’s start runner
 -./run.sh
-  our runner is connected and listening for job
+  -our runner is connected and listening for job

 **Step 4: Building and Pushing Docker Images**
 Create a Personal Access token for your Dockerhub account
 - Go to docker hub and click on your profile –> Account settings –> security –> New access token.
 Create a token and go back to github, click on settings and set up a new - environment. just like i did for sonarqube.

--mfull github actions pipeline .github/workflows/deploy.yml
+-full github actions pipeline .github/workflows/deploy.yml

-``name: Skyebank-App CI/CD Pipeline
+`name: Skyebank-App CI/CD Pipeline
 name: Build
 on:
  push: